OndrejToman/verify2.js/README.md

 3) Done!

 ## What does front-end validation mean?
 That meas, this script runs in browser, so anyone can disable it.
-So make sure to validate your inputs in back-end.
+So make sure to validate your inputs also at back-end!